Updated October 2021

 Energy storage technologies are rapidly entering the marketplace, with tremendous potential to expand the benefits and uses of solar energy.
-Annual energy storage deployment is expected to reach 7.3 GW by 2025, up from the 0.5 GW that was deployed by 2019.
+Annual energy storage deployment is expected to increase nine-fold in the next few years, reaching 34,784 Mwh in 2026.
 Many of these systems are expected to be paired with renewable energy, especially solar power.

 Energy storage allows solar energy to be deployed at all times of the day or night, making the electricity grid more flexible to changes in demand.
 Solar coupled with battery storage also improves grid resiliency by providing a backup energy source for homeowners and businesses when storms or other emergencies cause a power failure.

 Local governments have many tools at their disposal to help encourage solar and battery storage in their communities.
-This section of the Solar Energy: SolSmart’s Toolkit for Local Governments will explain how solar + storage systems work, followed by guidelines for communities on how to foster the development of this technology and successful examples at the local level.
+This section of the Solar Energy: SolSmart’s Toolkit for Local Governments will explain how solar-plus-storage systems work, followed by guidelines for communities on how to foster the development of this technology and successful examples at the local level.

-The same trends that have driven the expansion of solar energy in recent years are also encouraging the growth of solar + storage.
+The same trends that have driven the expansion of solar energy in recent years are also encouraging the growth of solar-plus-storage.
 Declining costs, high electricity rates, favorable policies, and new incentives are spurring the growth of the battery storage market.
-Battery prices declined 85% from 2010 through 2018, reaching an average of $176/kWh.
-This is projected to further decline to $94/kWh by 2024 and $62/kWh by 2030. and total costs are projected to decline more than 40% between 2016 and 2020.
-As storage costs decline, the value of the solar + storage package increases.
+Utility-scale battery storage costs declined nearly 70% between 2015 and 2018.
+As storage costs decline, the value of the solar-plus-storage package increases.
 While adding storage to a solar PV system increases total installation costs, a system with storage ultimately provides a greater return on investment.

 Behind-the-meter storage can also provide these benefits, but market structures may not allow these systems to integrate into the grid.
 Independent system operators (ISOs) may have capacity requirements to participate in grid services programs, which may exclude distributed or behind-the-meter projects that tend to be smaller.
 However, behind-the-meter storage provides other benefits to the electricity consumers.
 These benefits include: